 - Abnormal levels of cholesterol and triglycerides in the blood

 - Injured and painful nerves in hands, arms, legs or feet (peripheral neuropathy)

 Participants had an average of nine drugs unrelated to the treatment of HIV infection as part of their daily regimen and medication.

 The researchers found that 54% of participants had at least two geriatric syndromes, such as the following:

 - Difficulty with one or more activities of daily living - 47%

-- Forgetfulness and problems trying to think clearly - 47%
+- Forgetfulness and trouble trying to think clearly - 47%

-- Qudas - 26% reported that they had fallen in the past year; on average there were two falls per person per year.
+- Qudos - 26% reported that had fallen last year; on average there were two falls per person per year.
 In about 13% of such cases medical care was sought.

 - Urinary incontinence - 25%

 - The disease - 22% of participants presented mild depression and 18% moderate to severe depression

 Keep in mind that the study was observational and cross-sectional in nature.
 Since the data were captured to a large extent at one point in time and participants were not recruited randomly.
 Such studies are good at finding associations between a potential risk factor and an outcome (one of the geriatric syndromes mentioned earlier), but can not prove that a so-called risk factor causes a specific outcome.
 Its conclusions must be taken with caution.